MultiplEYE-COST/wg1-experiment-implementation/guidelines/markdown/CONDA_ENVIRONMENT.md

    If you have not already done so, please download the experiment as a zip folder (refer to the instructions in [this README](../README.md).
    Note: when you unzip the folder, sometimes another folder will be included.
-Please make sure that the folder structure looks like this:
+Please make sure that the folder structure looks like this.
+Please make sure to remove "-main" from the downloaded folder name.
+The folder should be named wg1-experiment-implementation!
+:

-      |-- wg1-experiment-implementation-main
+      |-- wg1-experiment-implementation
       |---- experiment_implementation
       |---- guidelines
       |---- README.md